muyuWang/HHNeRF/README.md

 # Data pre-processing
 Our data preprocessing method follows previous work [AD-NeRF](https://github.com/YudongGuo/AD-NeRF), [SSP-NeRF](https://github.com/alvinliu0/SSP-NeRF) and [RAD-NeRF](https://github.com/ashawkey/RAD-NeRF/tree/main).
-We privode some HR videos in 900 * 900 resolution.
+We provide some HR videos in 900 * 900 resolution.
 In data preprocessing, please downsample them to 450 * 450.
 Then use the downsampled frames to perform data preprocessing in [RAD-NeRF](https://github.com/ashawkey/RAD-NeRF/tree/main) (extract images, detect lands,  face parsing, extract background, estimate head pose ...).
 With the extracted landmarks, extract patches from the eye region and then utilize a ResNet model to extract their features.

 * Finally, file structure after finishing all steps:
     ```bash